xcheng85/sim-vk-rend/README.md

 ## msvc compiler version

+install multiple msvc compiler in windows 11 do both installation in vs 2022 and vs build tool 2022

 ### MSVC 19.40.33817.0: good version for threading but bad for cuda:
 The C compiler identification is MSVC 19.40.33817.0 The CXX compiler identification is MSVC 19.40.33817.0

+### older msvc compiler: specify compiler
+cmake ... -T v143,version=14.38
+Either remove the CMakeCache.txt file and CMakeFiles directory or choose a different binary directory. access violation in vulkan driver api was ran into.

 ## cmake notes